kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - He is the man depicted as a monster on this [police statement's book cover](../../index.md) sitting alongside Domingo Cano Lopez.
 - It's possible there's a group of similar looking men who may be brothers and cousins with curly black hair, some tall some not so, with chunky bodies.
 - He looks similar again to the [man who bumped into me at EthCC](../../timeline/2024/july.md#meeting-a-weird-guy), a man I had not seen before.
-- Could this be Viktor, or one of the others, as a young man?
+- Could the photo of the boy that came up first on my Google search results for well over a year be Viktor, or one of the others, as a young man?

 ![The deep-set man](../../content/images/fake-accounts/family/Vigas%20as%20a%20young%20man.jpg)